curvance/Curvance-CantinaCompetition/CANTINA_README.md

 The Fee Accumulator acts as a unified hub for collecting and transforming fees collected and their preparation for delivery to Curvance DAO users.
 Currently, fees can be swapped via offchain solver integrations such as 1Inch.
 An alternative model of permissionless dutch auctions such as the work seen by Uniswap/Euler could be used.
 However, A/B testing may provide greater insight into the superior model.

 Fees can be marked for OTC which will allow the Curvance DAO to purchase them, at fair market value.
 The Fee accumulator also works in collaboration with the Protocol Messaging Hub to manage system information and fees.
 Epoch fee distributions are distributed once a single chain has recorded fees accumulated and tokens locked across all supported chains inside the Curvance Protocol system.

 These fees are distributed pro-rata based on the under of locked veCVE tokens on each chain, see "CVELocker.sol" for more information on this.

 #### CVE Locker

 The CVELocker acts a unified interface for distributing rewards to Curvance DAO users.
 This system works in collaboration with the VeCVE smart contract.
 Rewards are distributed biweekly and pile up for each user, allowing them to claim rewards whenever they want.
 Rewards can be routed directly into other tokens.
-CVE can be directly routed to, other tokens can be routed into through the delegation system.
+CVE can be directly routed to; other tokens can be routed into through the delegation system.

 Rewards are distributed pro-rata to each chain's CVE locker every two weeks.
 Fees are moved to some unified chain (can change) along with information corresponding to the number of veCVE locked on a chain.
 This means, for example, if 10 million reward tokens are to be distributed during an epoch that had 100 million veCVE locked, every user would receive 0.1 reward tokens for each veCVE they had locked during that period.
 This creates a direct incentive for chains to provide exogenous rewards to Curvance DAO users to move their locks over to their chain, increases the rewards to be distributed on that chain.